nschneble/micro-state-apis/README.md

 # Tiny Irreverent APIs

-What are they and why should you care about them?
+What are they and why are they clearly awesome?

+Tiny Irreverent APIs (TIAPIs) have three founding principles:
+1. They only have a single endpoint
+1. They have fixed datasets
+1. They're APIs

 ## They only have a single endpoint